Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Santa Luzia is roughly at the halfway point for day ten on the Camino Portugués and at the peak elevation for the day.
 It might be a good place for a break for your Camino, but we kept on because we were looking for a quiet picnic spot.
 Our packs were freshly filled with supplies from Coimbra.

-Soon after spying the elderly couple, above, toiling in their plot of land, we found the perfect picnic spot along the gravel road.
+We found the perfect picnic spot along the gravel lane.
 We set down a space blanket and enjoyed our snack and reprieve.
+Then it was onward through a eucalyptus forest, below.

-This lovely sandy lane goes on for about two kilometers, until just ahead in the photo below...
+This lovely sandy lane goes on for a bit more than two kilometers, until you arrive at this crossroad, below.

-...and walks into the town of Mala and its Largo Capela, below.
-You are approximately 17 kilometers into your day at this chapel.
-There is a pastry shop just beyond the church, if you need a break at this point.
+After about 1.2 kilometers on the pavement, pass the sign for the entry into the next town of Mala and within another 400 meters you are in the town center at its Largo Capela, below.
+You are approximately 17.4 kilometers into the day at this chapel.
+There is a pastry shop just beyond the church if you need a break.

 Sometimes when I enter a country village, something attracts my eye.
 This spring it was the tropical flowers.
 Here are some brilliant Alstroemeria that I saw at one home.
 We can only get these tropical flowers at florists where I live!
 I was thrilled to see them growing along the sidewalk.